Carcinisation: Selective pressures and benefits

 The caridoid escape reaction is an innate danger response in crustaceans such as lobsters and crayfish, which contracts abdominal flexions and sends the crustacean flying backward in the water.
 Brachyura and species which have undergone carcinization have strongly bent and immobile tails, which prevent them from using this evasion strategy.
 The necessary muscles are no longer developed enough in these species to facilitate the necessary tail flipping.
-Crabs and false crabs are best suited to escape by ground pursuit in comparison to the quick aquatic escape provided by the caridoid escape reaction.
+Crabs and false crabs are best suited to escape by ground pursuit.

-Porcelain crabs' closest relatives are squat lobsters, taxa which occupy a morphological middle ground, described by Keiler et. al. as "half-carcinized" due to their partially flexed pleons and carapaces that remain longer than they are wide.
+Porcelain crabs' closest relatives are galatheoid squat lobsters, taxa which occupy a morphological middle ground, described by Keiler et al. as "half-carcinized" due to their partially flexed pleons and carapaces that remain longer than they are wide.
 Many species do not become fully carcinised but only undergo the crab-like adaptations that are contextually beneficial, to varying degrees.

 While most incidences of carcinization are in aquatic Anomura populations, it has evolved in the planet's largest land-dwelling invertebrate, coconut crabs.
 A number of true crab-like features, such as a wide carapace, and a low abdomen with strong supporting legs, allow these crustaceans to wield muscular claws and manipulate their terrestrial environments with greater ease.
 The lack of an extended pleon greatly benefits their mobility.
-In this case, brachyuraform traits accommodate comfortable terrestrial locomotion and are far more pronounced in maturity, after the larval and post-larval stages which remain obligatorily aquatic.
+In this case, brachyuriform traits accommodate comfortable terrestrial locomotion and are far more pronounced in maturity, after the larval and post-larval stages which remain obligatorily aquatic.
 The repeated emergence of carcinised morphological structures suggests that selective pressures in various Anomura niches and habitats often lead to carcinization, though the opposite process of decarcinisation also exists.

 Decarcinisation

 Some crab-shaped species have evolved away from the crab form in a process called decarcinisation.
 Decarcinisation, or the loss of the crab-like body, has occurred multiple times in both Brachyura and Anomura.
 However, there are varying degrees of carcinisation and decarcinisation.
 Thus, not all species can necessarily be distinctly classified as "carcinised" or "decarcinised".
-Some examples include the coconut crab, as well as other hermit crabs, that have lost or reduced their outer casing, often referred to as "domiciles".
+For example, some hermit crabs have lost or reduced their outer casings or "domiciles".
 While they retain their crab-like phenotype, their reduction in or lack of domicile necessitates a "semi-carcinised" label.

+Examples of extreme decarcinisation include the brachyuran frog crabs and fossil Callichimaera perplexa, and the porcellanid genera Euceramus, Minyocerus, Porcellanella and Pseudoporcellanella.

+A raninid true crab preserved specimen.

+A reconstruction of the Cretaceous true crab Callichimaera perplexa.